 Picanha (or sirloin cap) is one of the meatiest cuts of steak there is.
-It has a generous later of fat and incredible natural flavor, which is why cooking picanha (or sirloin cap) sous vide can’t be beat!
-The result is perfectly cooked, juicy and oh-so tender picanha steak every time.
+It has a generous later of fat and incredible natural flavor, which is why cooking picanha with sous vide can’t be beat!
+The result is perfectly cooked, juicy and oh-so tender steak every time.
 Serve with homemade horseradish dijon sauce, and your favorite steak sides.

 I loooove picanha – it’s far and away one of my favorite sous vide treats.
 Although simpler beef cuts like sous vide tri tip and sous vide strip steak tend to be weeknight go-tos, the picanha cut makes an appearance in our home a few times a year and it is always a winner.

-PICANHA.
-The holy grail of meat lovers and sous viders everywhere.
+Picanha is the holy grail of meat lovers and sous viders everywhere.
+But what is it?

 According to fan favorite Wikipedia: